jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS Egress Internet Gateway

 ### Introduction
-The configuration of the Azure virtual network distributed router relies solely on the corresponding Azure API of the virtual network.
-The Azure API provides detailed information regarding the configuration of the virtual network, including its connectivity, security, etc.
+The configuration of the Azure Egress Internet Gateway relies solely on the corresponding AWS SDK of the egress internet gateway.
+The AWS SDK provides detailed information regarding the configuration of the egress internet gateway, including its connectivity, security, etc.

 ### Content
-Below are the Azure APIs used to generate this configuration.
+Below are the AWS SDK used to generate this configuration.
 |**Resource/Action**|**Relationship**|**AWS SDK boto3 document**|
 |------|------|------|
 | describe_egress_only_internet_gateways | self | https://boto3.amazonaws.com/v1/documentation/api/1.26.86/reference/services/ec2/client/describe_egress_only_internet_gateways.html|